rmbolger/Posh-ACME/Tutorial.md

 - **fullchain.pfx** (PKCS12 container with cert+key+chain)

 Currently, the responsibility for deploying the certificate to your web server or service is up to you.
 There may be deployment plugins supported eventually.
 But for now, the idea is that this module is just a piece of your larger PowerShell based deployment strategy.
 The certificate details are written to the pipeline so you can either save them to a variable or pipe the output to another command.
 The password set for the PFX files is `poshacme` because we didn't override the default with `-PfxPass`.
-If you're running PowerShell with elevated privileges, you can also add the `-Install` switch to automatically import the certificate into the local computer's certificate store.
+If you're running PowerShell with elevated privileges on Windows, you can also add the `-Install` switch to automatically import the certificate into the local computer's certificate store.

 So now you've got a certificate and that's great!
 But Let's Encrypt certificates expire relatively quickly (3 months).
 And you won't be able to renew this certificate without going through the manual DNS TXT record hassle again.
 So let's add a DNS plugin to the process.